 Image: the ‘Email Accounts’ overview in cPanel.
 Here, the email@example.com email address has a quota of 1GB, and the mailbox is using 500MB.

-You can check how much disk space your account is using via cPanel’s Disk Usage menu.
-One thing to bear in mind is that the statistics shown are unlikely to be bang up to date. cPanel refreshes the disk usage stats every few hours, which means that it may still show your account is over quota after you have cleared some space.
+You can check how much disk space your account is using via cPanel’s Disk Usage interface.
+One thing to bear in mind is that the statistics shown are unlikely to be bang up to date.
+The disk usage statistics are refreshed every few hours, so cPanel may still show that your account is over its quota after you have cleared some space.

 If you got SSH access then you can get more accurate data.
 The following command lists the 20 largest files and directories, sorted by size: